marcouderzo/QVisualizer/README.md

 - Type `qmake QVisualizer.pro` and press Enter
 - Type `make` and press Enter

-### Building in Windows
-You might need to add to the .pro file the following line of code ` LIBS     += -lopengl32 -lglu32`.

 ### Notes
 QVisualizer was developed to run natively in Ubuntu.
 Windows is also supported, but Qt's audio buffers have a quite strange behaviour in Windows: they randomly change size.
-Thus, it might not run smoothly or might not run at all.
-In a further update direct SoundCard input support will be added and that should fix it.
+That is dependent on the implementation that Qt developers decided to go with.
+To avoid any stability and compatibility issues, in this case QVisualizer will fetch the audio buffers from the soundcard.
+Thus, make sure you enable Stereo Mix.

+## Updates

+### Version 1.0
+As it was submitted to the teacher.

-### Updates
+### Version 1.1
-QVisualizer will get updates in order to improve it, following the teacher's feedback.
+- Improved compatibility on Windows: now using QAudioRecorder on Windows Implementation.
+Stereo Mix enabled is required.
+- Added -Windows Only- Feature: audio is fetched from SoundCard, thus QVisualizer picks up the audio regardless of the app you are listening through.
+- Improved User Experience: added QFileDialog for easier file selection.

 ## For UniPD Students (ITALIAN)